 8. Connected External Systems

 Modern businesses connect to a variety of systems to conduct business more efficiently with suppliers, outbound distribution centers, and customers.
-As your company extends network access to external parties, you need to ensure cybersecurity protection maintains pace.
+As your company extends network access to external parties, you need to ensure cybersecurity protection maintains the pace.
 Accomplishing this objective requires knowledge of the external systems’ threat protections.
 You should understand how data is ‘secured’ coming and going between sites.
 For example, you should always encrypt data before transmitting and receiving.

-9. Lack of IT CyberSecurity Framework and Standards
+9. Lack of IT Cybersecurity Framework and Standards

 How does your security framework and protocols address protection against the types of cybersecurity threats outlined in this article?
 Specifically, you should ensure your company maintains an IT Security Framework and the associated Standards that clearly account for: